Overseas patients at Croydon Health Services

 Proof of address

-• recent original utility bill (gas, electric, water, telephone) (mobile not acceptable)
+• recent original utility bill (gas, electric, water, telephone) (excluding mobile phone)

 • council tax bill (valid for current year)